TheMarlboroMan/js-engine/README.md

 - If your browser support ES6 style imports and exports:
 	- Do nothing.
 Use index.html and be happy.
+	- Warning, firefox 60 is not working anymore...
+Do the "else" below.
 - Else:
 	- Solve the package.json dependencies with npm. (npm install).
 	- Do "npm run build".